a15n/ted-tribute/README.md

 TED TALKS
 =======

+A [little recreation](http://ted-tribute.herokuapp.com/) of the TED site using their public API

 * Uses Bootstrap columns to present the boxes dynamically in a grid
-* Uses angular for data binding and to simlify and connect/view of data source
+* Uses Angular.js for data binding and to ng-repeat through the model